-To validate the proposed unified OSR framework, we implement the OVA and hybrid learning strategy with the recently proposed convolutional prototype network (CPN)~\cite{yang_2018_CPN}.
+To validate the proposed unified OSR framework, we implement the OVA and hybrid learning strategy with the recently proposed convolutional prototype network (CPN)~\cite{yang_2018_CPN} and prototype classifier with vision transformer (ViT) backbone~\cite{dosovitskiy_2021_ViT}.
 Our experiments on popular OSR and OOD datasets verify that the proposed framework yields competitive performance in closed-set classification, OOD detection, and misclassification detection using a single classifier without training with OOD samples.

+We would like to discuss more about the \textit{\textbf{importance of a unified framework}}: (1)~A unified model is more suitable for real scenarios.
+Taking the task of disease diagnosis as an example, the diagnosis system may simultaneously meet examples from unseen class and misclassified examples from seen class.
+In addition to the ability of classification, a reliable recognizer should be able to detect both of these abnormal conditions simultaneously.
+(2)~Proposing a unified framework is a challenging problem.
+The recent study~\cite{jaeger_2023_call} has raised a call to deal with OOD detection and MisD simultaneously, and it reveals that the simultaneous detection of two types of failures is challenging.
+In this paper, we aim to deal with this challenge one step forward.

-Our contributions in the paper can be summarized as follows: \begin{itemize} \item We propose a unified framework for OSR, performing multi-class classification and OOD detection using a single classifier, trained by OVA learning without OOD samples. \item We show that by combining the binary posterior probabilities of OVA classifiers using the DSTE, $ (K+1) $-class posterior probabilities can be obtained from the OVA classifier outputs of $ K $ known classes, thus enabling classification and rejection in the Bayesian classification framework. \item To maintain the closed-set classification accuracy of OVA classifier, we propose a hybrid learning strategy, by combining OVA and multi-class CE objectives to guarantee both classification and rejection performance. \item We implement the OVA framework and hybrid learning strategy with the convolutional prototype network and verify its superior performance in classification, OOD and misclassification detection on popular OSR and OOD datasets. \end{itemize} The rest of this paper is organized as follows.
-Section~\ref{sec:sec2} reviews related works; Section~\ref{sec:sec3} introduces the unified OVA framework for unifying classification and rejection; Section~\ref{sec:sec4} proposes the hybrid learning strategy for training OVA classifier; Section~\ref{sec:sec5} describes the instantiation of the OVA framework with the CPN; Section~\ref{sec:sec6} presents experiments of classification and rejection on multiple datasets; Section~\ref{sec:sec7} provides the conclusion and future works.
+Our contributions in the paper can be summarized as follows: \begin{itemize} \item We propose a unified framework for OSR, performing multi-class classification and OOD detection using a single classifier, trained by OVA learning without OOD samples. \item We show that by combining the binary posterior probabilities of OVA classifiers using the DSTE, $ (K+1) $-class posterior probabilities can be obtained from the OVA classifier outputs of $ K $ known classes, thus enabling classification and rejection in the Bayesian classification framework. \item To maintain the closed-set classification accuracy of OVA classifier, we propose a hybrid learning strategy, by combining OVA and multi-class CE objectives to guarantee both classification and rejection performance. \item We implement the OVA framework and hybrid learning strategy with the convolutional prototype network and ViT backbone and verify its superior performance in classification, OOD and misclassification detection on popular OSR and OOD datasets. \end{itemize}